 Fire, Emergency and Protective Services response levels are unaffected by the public closure of our facilities.
 Fire Permits can be obtained by calling the office at 780-846-2244 or emailing email@example.com.

 Enforcement Services response levels are unaffected by the public closure of our facilities.
 Calls for service are being assigned and officers are patrolling County roads.
-To protect health and safety of Albertans, law enforcement agencies now have full authority to enforce public health orders and issue fines for violations.
-Read more here.

 Currently, all transfer sites are open for regular business hours.
 Patrons are asked to maintain social distancing when visiting the site.
 Staff are happy to answer any questions and direct you to the correct compound for disposal of your waste.
 Until further notice, the Vermilion Transfer Site Scale House is closed to the public.
 The speaker at the scale is operational and questions can be asked at the window.
 For now, residential pickups will continue as scheduled, but that may change depending on our contractor's staffing levels.